-Professional mole catching throughout Wokingham, Woodley and the wider Berkshire area
+Professional mole catching throughout Reading and across the wider Berkshire area

 Hidden away underground moles tunnel away night and day at a rate of around one metre an hour, different soil types and moisture content will affect their ability to dig and it’s not uncommon to wake up and find a line of mole hills stretching across the lawn in the morning.

 Moles don’t live through our day and night cycle as they will remain underground almost all of their lives, instead, moles have a four hour period of intense activity which is then followed by a four hour rest; one of our days equates to three mole days so you can find that up to 8 metres of tunnels can be excavated beneath the lawn overnight.